monoclecat/cleansys/README.md

 While the cleaning schedules on each floor must only be cleaned by those living on that floor, the household-wide cleaning schedules must be cleaned by all inhabitants.

-Another example is this visualisation of a more simple household:
+Another example is this visualisation of a simplified household:
 ![Example of a multi-person household with cleaning schedules](diagrams/CleanSys1.svg)

 When assigning cleaning duties you might want to follow these guidelines to keep the peace in your household: